Drug Classes¶

 Important Notes¶

-- Input validation: The RXCUI must be a non-empty string; an empty value will return an error status.
+- Input validation: The rxcui input must be a non-empty string; otherwise, the node returns an error status and an empty JSON object.

-- Output format: The primary output is a JSON string.
-Downstream nodes expecting structured data should parse this string.
+- Output format: The primary output is a JSON-formatted STRING.
+Downstream nodes should parse it if structured access is needed.

 Troubleshooting¶